dfinity/interface-spec/spec/index.md

 -   `ic0.msg_reject_msg_size : () → i32` and `ic0.msg_reject_msg_copy : (dst : i32, offset : i32, size : i32) → ()`

     The reject message.
 Traps if there is no reject message (i.e. if `reject_code` is `0`).

+-   `ic0.msg_deadline : () -> i64`

+    The deadline, in nanoseconds since 1970-01-01, by which the caller expect to see a response.

+    For calls with best-effort responses, the deadline will computed based on the time the call was made, and the `timeout_seconds` parameter  provided by the caller.
+For other calls, the deadline will be set to 0.

 ### Responding {#responding}